build2/HOWTO/entries/compile-options-in-buildfile.md

 In particular, you should not try to disable any warnings (for example, via `-D_{CRT,SCL}_SECURE_NO_WARNINGS`) or affect any standard library features (for example, via `-D_GNU_SOURCE`, `-D_FILE_OFFSET_BITS`, etc).
-Note that this is the reason why there is no `*.export.coptions`.
+Note that this is the reason why there are no `*.export.coptions`.

 [link-pthread]: link-pthread.md